 There's plenty of things to do if you don't mind a bit of a walk.
-Visit the small bays, take a stroll along the sandy beaches, roam around the streets, summit its mountains, swim in a creek, and snorkel in the pristine GBR marine park.
+Visit the small bays, take a stroll along the sandy beaches, roam around the streets, summit its mountains, swim in a creek, and snorkel in the pristine Great Barrier Reef marine park.

 A nice route to walk would be going out past Casement Bay (and its lookout), past the airport to Butler Bay and around to Pencil Bay.

-Swim in the fresh water waterfall at the end of Palm Valley Road (see map below) or snorkel and explore the corals & marine life around the island.
+Swim in the freshwater waterfall at the end of Palm Valley Road (see the interactive map below) or snorkel and explore the corals and marine life around the island.

 Walk out past Casement Bay to Butler Bay and onto Pencil Bay.
 On the way towards the airport you will pass Casement Lookout also known as Sylvia Reuben Lookout.
 It overlooks Casement Bay and provides a great resting area for morning tea.